hakai-here/Pyosint/README.md

-set  | for defining values for the inbuild variables. run  | for activating the program with specified variables. clear| for erasing the screen.
+set  | for defining values for the inbuild variables. run  | for activating the program with specified variables. clear| for erasing the screen. help | to show help option in the module